MHF0/Penetration-Testing/W01D02 Kali-linux Setup.md

-## Virtual Lap Installation
+# Virtual Lap Installation

-A virtual Lab is a simulated lab environment typically implemented as a software program which allows the users to perform their experiments.
+## High Level Goals

+By the end of this lesson, you will be familiar with the following:
+- Createing TryHackMe Account
+- Kali Linux Installtion
+- VirtualBox machine
+- Install Kali Linux in VirtualBox

-### Createing TryHackMe Account
+## Createing TryHackMe Account

 We will go to [https://tryhackme.com](https://tryhackme.com).
 And click to Join Now to create new account.